 7 Best Breastfeeding Books You Need To Know

-If you are asking yourself “Why should I read a book about breastfeeding?”, here is your answer.
-Because it’s an amazing, exciting time in your life.
+If you ask yourself, “Why should I read a book about breastfeeding?” here is your answer because it’s a fantastic, exciting time in your life.
 And because you deserve the best information and support possible.
-Reading about the process of breastfeeding will help you feel confident and prepared for those first few weeks after birth.
-You’ll learn about what to expect and what you can do to make the experience as enjoyable as possible for both you and your baby.
+Reading about the breastfeeding process will help you feel confident and prepared for those first few weeks after birth.
+You’ll learn what to expect and what you can do to make the experience as enjoyable as possible for you and your baby.

-A search on Amazon.com for “breastfeeding books” gives a result of over 9000 entries.
-Obviously, you don’t need to see all of them, but you should buy at least one.
-One good book can serve as your resource center: a place to prepare yourself for the job ahead and a place to find answers when things go wrong.
+A search on Amazon.com for “breastfeeding books” results in over 9000 entries.
+You don’t need to see all of them, but you should buy at least one.
+One good book can serve as your resource center: a place to prepare for the job ahead and find answers when things go wrong.

-Many of the How-To books are very similar in that they all contain the same information.
+Many of the How-To books are very similar in containing the same information.
 It just depends on how you like your information delivered.
 Some of the books are very factual and give you information in an orderly fashion.
 Other books paint you a picture of how breastfeeding works.
-Some breastfeeding books are written by doctors, nurses, and/or lactation consultants while other books are written by Moms, like me, who “have been there”.
+Some breastfeeding books are written by doctors, nurses, and lactation consultants, while others are written by Moms like me, who “have been there.”

 This book has been around for 20 years and has over 1.5 million copies in print.
-It is in its third edition and has been totally revised to include up to date information.
+It is in its third edition and has been revised to include up-to-date information.
 This book is solid.
-It starts with giving you information so you can decide whether or not you want to breastfeed and goes through all the topics to the end of the book which discusses how to wean your baby.
+It starts with giving you information so you can decide whether or not you want to breastfeed and goes through all the topics to the end of the book, which discusses how to wean your baby.

-I recommend this book in that it is full of information written in a matter-of-fact way.
-The photos are nice to look at, whereas the line drawings are informative and useful.
+I recommend this book in that it is full of information written matter-of-factly.
+The photos are lovely, whereas the line drawings are informative and valuable.
 Approximately 300 pages, $10.
-See book here.
+See a book here.

 Breastfeeding books – The Nursing Mother’s Companion by K Huggins

 When it comes to popularity, this book comes as a close second.
-It is in it’s 5th edition and contains pretty much the same information as the Complete Book of Breastfeeding but distributed differently.
-Generally, the book has 4 sections:
+It is in its 5th edition and contains the same information as the Complete Book of Breastfeeding but distributed differently.
+Generally, the book has four sections:

 - First Week,